School of Pharmacy Frequently Asked Questions

 Yes.
 You can submit a PharmCAS application to both the Erie and Bradenton campus.
 If you apply to both the Bradenton and Erie campuses, you may only deposit at one campus if accepted.
 Once you have deposited at one campus, your application will be withdrawn from the other campus.

 When do the 60 credits of pre-requisite coursework need to be completed?
-All pre-requisite coursework must be completed by the end of the spring semester 2011.
+All pre-requisite coursework must be completed by the end of the July 1, 2014.
 We will not accept any classes after the deadline.

 What are the fees to apply to LECOM School of Pharmacy?

-A $50 non-refundable application fee is to be submitted along with the supplemental applicaiton.
+A $50 non-refundable application fee is to be submitted along with the supplemental application.
 PharmCAS charges a fee to students using their application service.
 This fee is incurred by the student.

 Does LECOM accept AP credits?